I was stuck.

 I finally got a breakthrough.

 A REAL breakthrough.
 I was writing in a journal, and one of the questions asked me to think about a recent experience in which I had a chance to practice boundaries.
-I thought about this experience – with my sister being nasty and my calling her out – and then my other family members getting mad at me for that, and it hit me.
+I thought about this experience with my family members, and it hit me.
 If we think about boundaries as being each one of us taking responsibility for our own home and yard – and the fence around our home and yard is our boundary, it all made sense.
 Here’s how.
 I’m going to tell this story in terms of boundaries, and see if it doesn’t make everything fall into place:

 “Once upon a time there was a woman (let’s call her Rose) with a house and yard.
 She had a party and invited her family members to the party.
 All except one.
 She didn’t like that one (let’s call her June), so she left her outside the gate.
 Rose had every right to do this.
 It’s her house and yard, and she can invite whomever she wants.
 But June felt bad.
 She could see her family members inside Rose’s yard, and she longed to be part of the family that she belonged to.